ColinGreenidge8896/NetworksV2TermProject/README.txt

 # Robot Control Network Interface

-A cross-platform C++ networking application that implements a custom socket abstraction layer and binary packet protocol to communicate with a robot simulator over both TCP and UDP.
+A cross-platform C++ networking application that implements a custom socket abstraction layer and binary packet protocol to communicate with a robot simulator over both TCP and UDP, as well as a real robot in person.
 Includes a web-based GUI served by a built-in HTTP server, with Docker support for Linux deployment.

 > **Course:** Networks II — Conestoga College
 > **Team:** Group Robot_1 (Colin Greenidge & Alex)